-Note: The application to the veterinary technology program should be co-signed by LSC-Tomball advisor during the studentís visit in the admissions department.
+Note: The application to the veterinary technology program should be co-signed by LSC-Tomball advisor during the student’s visit in the admissions department.
 Go to LoneStar.edu/veterinary-technology-depttomball for the veterinary technology admissions application.

 Program applications are reviewed and evaluated for fall admission on June 1 of each year.
 All applicants will be notified of their status following applicant review date.
 Students may be notified by letter, e-mail or phone.
 It is the responsibility of the applicant to ensure all personal information on the application is current.

-When admitted to the veterinary technology program, the student should ensure that non-veterinary technology courses (math, English, etc.) are never scheduled between 7:30 AM and 8:50 AM Monday through Friday.
+When admitted to the veterinary technology program, the student should ensure that non-veterinary technology courses (math, English, etc.) are never scheduled between 7:30 and 8:50 am, Monday through Friday, or 8:00 - 9:00 am, Saturday.
 This time is reserved for all animal clinical laboratories at LSC-Tomball.

-The veterinary technology program will have an information session at the beginning of July each year.
-Students that have received admission notifications are encouraged to attend as important information on rules and program requirements will be covered in detail by the program faculty and staff.
+The veterinary technology program will have an information session at the end of June each year.
+Students that have received admission notifications are required to attend as important information on rules and program requirements will be covered in detail by the program faculty and staff.
 Questions will be welcomed.

 Students receiving admission to the Veterinary Technology program should be aware that books, supplies, and special clothing will be required and should be purchased within the first week of each semester the student is enrolled in the program.

 The Veterinary Technology program at LSC-Tomball is accredited by the American Veterinary Medical Associationand students are eligible to take all State and National Board examinations to become licensed veterinary technician (LVT) in Texas to work in all areas of animal health care.